Osoraa/alx-higher_level_programming/0x07-python-test_driven_development/tests/2-matrix_divided.md

-# Doctest document for the matrix_divided module
+# Doctest document for the 2-matrix_divided module

 ## Import the matrix_divided function from the module